 Simply put, a female can mate with a male but delay the development of her egg until conditions become favorable for raising a baby.

 It's a sort of natural reproduction strategy that will keep her from expending energy and resources to raise joeys that won't survive.

 For example, there are some female quokkas that mate again right after giving birth, but they'll hold off on having the second baby until they see if their first joey survives.

 If it does, the embryo will disintegrate, and the unneeded second baby will never exist.
 It the first joey dies, however, the embryo will naturally implant and develop to create a replacement.

 47. Do quokkas really throw their babies?

-Despite their sweet and friendly nature, quokkas have a survival instinct that's downright brutal: If a mother is being pursued by a predator, she'll sacrifice her baby to save herself.
+Despite their sweet and friendly nature, quokkas have a survival instinct that's pretty nasty: If a mother is being pursued by a predator, she'll sacrifice her baby to save herself.

-She won't actually throw it, but she'll eject it from her pouch, and the baby will flail on the ground and make noise that attracts the predator.
+She won't actually throw it, but she'll eject it from her pouch by relaxing her pouch muscles, causing the baby to drop out.
+The baby will flail on the ground and make noise that attracts the predator.

 You can probably guess what happens next.
 It's a pretty nasty instinct for such a cute creature, but that's nature for you.
 If mom didn't do it, she'd probably be caught and killed with the baby still in her pouch.